Call for Observation

 EU-Project EUROPLANET creates a database for professional and amateur observatories!.
 Have a look to their questionaire!
 Read more...

 Information about running campaigns for TNO occultations you can find here at Felipe Braga-Ribas website.
 Follow up the prediction process and get ready to observe if it is in your area!

-The XXXVI European Symposion on Occultation Projects will be held in Freiberg, Germany on the 15th to 17th of September 2017.
+The XXXVII European Symposion on Occultation Projects will be held in Czech Republic, the last one was in Germany on the 15th to 17th of September 2017.